-Processors includes digital signal processors (DSPs) and applications processors.
+Our Embedded Processing segment includes microcontrollers, digital signal processors (DSPs) and applications processors.
+Microcontrollers are self-contained systems with a processor core, memory and peripherals that are designed to control a set of specific tasks for electronic equipment.
 DSPs perform mathematical computations almost instantaneously to process or improve digital data.
 Applications processors are designed for specific computing activity.